-- To confirm eligibility and prioritize proposals from B.C., Emergency Management BC (EMBC) will conduct a brief assessment of the proposals.
+- To confirm eligibility and prioritize proposals from B.C., the provincial government will conduct a brief assessment of the proposals.
 Unlike previous NDMP intakes, full technical reviews will be carried out by Public Safety Canada.

 - After the review, eligible proposals will be forwarded to Public Safety Canada.